 Students and faculty are expected to conduct themselves in ways that support individual learning and the learning of others.
-To that end, members of the classroom community will conduct themselves in a professional and ethical manner to achieve these objectives.
+To that end members of the classroom community will conduct themselves in a professional and ethical manner to achieve these objectives.
 Any conduct construed to interfere with the learning opportunities of members of the class may result in the removal of the student from the class for that day.
 Repeated inappropriate conduct will result in permanent removal from the class.
-Based upon the fact that you are preparing for professional employment, you are expected to adhere to the following specific guidelines:
+You are expected to adhere to the following specific guidelines:

-- 1. During regular class periods, all students are expected to dress appropriately in accordance with university regulations so that no disruptions in the learning experience will occur. - 2.
-No hats or caps will be allowed to be worn in the classroom during class sessions.
-If you elect to wear a hat or cap during the lectures or class discussions, your decision will be respected.
-However, you should also respect the instructor's decision not to award you daily participation points based upon that decision. - 3.
-Dress Code for Presentations: Professional dress is expected for all design and technical presentations in class.
-Failure to adhere to the guidelines posted by the instructor will result in a deduction of ten percent (10%) from your final presentation score. - 4.
-Students should not be eating food or consuming drinks during the discussion sessions.
-No food or drink is allowed in the classroom at any time. - 5.
+- 1. During regular class periods all students are expected to dress appropriately in accordance with university regulations so that no disruptions in the learning experience will occur. - 2.
+No food or drink is allowed in the classroom at any time. - 3.
 Cellular telephones are to be turned off or put on silent ring tone during the class period.
 Texting is strictly prohibited during the class period.
-No "earphone" units will be allowed.
-If your cell phone rings during the lecture or you are texting, you are subject to losing all participation points for that class period. - 6.
+No "ear phone" units will be allowed.
+If your cell phone rings during the lecture or you are texting you will be asked to leave and are subject to losing points on the next assignment that is due.
+Cell phone use is only permitted at the direction of the professor. - 4.
 Laptops must emit no noise.
-Make sure your laptop is warmed up and your battery is charged before class starts.
+Make sure your laptop is warmed up and your battery charged before class starts.
 A laptop is allowed only for taking notes or accessing relevant course material during the class.
-Checking email, playing a game, messaging and other non-class related activities are not allowed at any time. - 7.
+Checking email, playing a game, messaging and other non-class related activities are not allowed at any time.
+Any person caught using laptops for non-class related activities will be asked to leave and subject to losing points on the next assignment that is due. - 5.
 Harassment of your fellow students of any kind will not be tolerated.